joey3001/first-friday-project/README.md

 This application will link you to three webpages I've co-authored with my classmates.
 It will also tell you about my hobbies and my professional background.

 ## Setup/Installation Requirements
+  - ### If you have difficulty following any of the steps/instructions listed below, please contact me at josephnero111@gmail.com

 #### Software requirements

 1. A web browser to view the website.
 I would recommend Google Chrome.
-2. To clone the repository from Github using git commands in the terminal, you will need a terminal program & Git.
+2. To clone the repository from Github using git commands in the terminal, you need a terminal program & Git.
 Instructions for installing Git Bash, my recommended terminal program for the Windows OS, are below.
 Installing Git Bash will also install Git.
 You can also download [Git Bash here](https://gitforwindows.org/).
-3. To view/edit the code, you will need a code editor.
+3. To view/edit the code, you need a code editor.
 Instructions for installing VSCode, my recommended code editor, are listed below.
 You can also download it [here](https://code.visualstudio.com/).

 #### To view this website online please use the following GH-Pages link:

 [Joseph Nero's First Friday Project](https://joey3001.github.io/first-friday-project/)

 #### To view this website locally, please follow these instructions to clone and open this project using git commands in the Git Bash terminal.
 These instructions are for the Windows OS.
-If you have difficulty following any of these steps please contact me at josephnero111@gmail.com

 1. Download Git Bash for Windows at [this link.](https://gitforwindows.org/)
 2. Click "Next" through the setup menu until you reach "Select Components."
 Then click "Additional icons", which should automatically click "On the Desktop", in order to add Git Bash onto your desktop.
 If "On the Desktop" is not automatically clicked, make sure it is clicked before proceeding.